raytrott/tic-tac-toe-client/README.md

 ## Introduction

 A timeless classic, it practically needs no introduction!
-Read on for installation and game instructions.
+Read on for game instructions and installation.

 ## How To Play